karltdev/SessionHandlerDBRedis/readme.md

 Session Handler DB Redis
 ========================
-This is a Processwire module rewritten from a Processwire core module - SessionHandlerDB.
+This is a Processwire module using Redis as session handler.
+This is rewritten from a Processwire core module - SessionHandlerDB and borrowed some code from netcarver/PW-SessionHandlerRedis.
 This module also adds "session" under Setting as the same way as SessionHandlerDB to check the active sessions.
-This project borrowed some code from netcarver/PW-SessionHandlerRedis.

 Prerequsite:
 1. Installed Redis on local.